 With fall in full swing, there’s plenty to experience in the Greater Buffalo Area.
 The trees are changing and Buffalonians are seizing the last of our area’s warm weather.
 Whether you’re looking to try something new, or ready to broaden the scope of a previous passion, here are some ideas to help you savor every last minute!

-The Great Pumpkin Farm
+1. The Great Pumpkin Farm

-Buffalo and Erie County Botanical Gardens
+2. Buffalo Erie County Botanical Gardens Mum Exhibit

 After its construction from 1897-1899 the Buffalo Botanical Gardens was one of the largest public greenhouses in the country.
 Today there are fewer than a dozen large Victorian Age conservatories in America, and ours is one of only two with a tri-dome design (the New York Botanical Garden being the other).

-Griffis Sculpture Park
+4. Griffis Sculpture Park

 Griffis Sculpture Park is a great place to take in some fresh air.
 With a sprawling landscape it’s just the place to enjoy the coming of fall.
 The park has miles of trails to hike.
 Matchless steel sculptures cover the grounds, highlighting the singular genius of artist Larry Griffis Jr. and others.
 Lose yourself in the extensive trail system or maybe even try climbing a few of the structures!

-Buffalo Museum of Science
+5. Buffalo Museum of Science